verhas/pyama/doc/snippet.md

 as the key and the second as the value when a line matches.

 The matching process ends at the end of each file or when a line containing the string`NO MATCH` is found.
-In a java file you can have something like
+In a Java file, you can have something like

 ```java
 // MATCH \s+(\w+)\s*=\s*(\d+)